tobiajo/yarntf/README.rst

 ----------

 1. In your code: replace ``tf.train.ClusterSpec()`` with ``tfyarn.createClusterSpec()``
-2. On your cluster: submit your application with `hops-tensorflow <https://github.com/tobiajo/hops/tree/develop/hops-tensorflow>`_
+2. On your cluster: submit the application with `hops-tensorflow <https://github.com/tobiajo/hops/tree/develop/hops-tensorflow>`_

 WORK IN PROGRESS
 ----------------